qc-connect/QCCourseConnect/README.md

 * Login Screen
    * User can login
+* Registration Screen
+    * User can create an account
 * Course Screen
    * User sees courses they are enrolled in
 * Course Search Screen